 Examples of his relevant work include:

-Stephen represents DEFRA in R(RSPB) v.
-Secretary of State, an important case on the Wild Birds Directive due to go to the Court of Appeal.
-He also represents Natural England in R (McMorn) V Natural England, a case on licencing the killing of birds of prey.
+Stephen represented DEFRA in R(RSPB) v.
+Secretary of State, an important case on the Wild Birds Directive.
+He also represented Natural England in R (McMorn) V Natural England, a case on licencing the killing of birds of prey.

 Stephen acted for Associated British Ports as interested party in the case of Humber Sea Terminal Ltd. v.
 Secretary of State for Transport EWHC 1289 on compensatory habitat.
 He has also advised ABP on appropriate assessment issues relating to expansion of the Port of Southampton.